Azer0s/contact-form/README.md

 cargo lambda deploy --region eu-central-1 --enable-function-url
 ```

 This will also generate an IAM role for the function.
-This role needs to be able to PutItem to the DynamoDB table.
+This role needs to be able to PutItem to the DynamoDB table and be able to send emails via SES.

 ## TODO
 - [x] Add a terraform script